jeremiahbuckley/coolstore-microservice-dotnetstack/README.md

 3. coolstore-gw - not started
 4. coolstore-ui - not started, should not have to do
 5. docs - not started
-6. inventory-service - not started
+6. inventory-service - builds, runs, seems to return correct values.
 7. openshift - not started, may not have to do
 8. pricing-service - builds, runs, and seems to return correct values.
 Still needs logging.
 9. pricing-service-model - builds.
 Added to the solution so that the cart-service and the pricing-service can communicate.